isomerpages/moe-swisscottagesec/_2025-dsa/Application Timeline.md

 </table>
 <hr>
 <p>Shortlisted applicants will be informed of the selection date, time and
-tasks via email between 8 to18 July 2025.
+tasks via email between 8 to 18 July 2025.
 All shortlisted applicants will be required to attend a selection trial / audition.
 If further shortlisted, applicants will be required to attend an interview with a School Leader.</p>
 <p>All communication will be made via email, to the email address that is